Award-Winning Smoked Beef Brisket Nachos is the perfect cure for cabin fever. It’s also the perfect way to use up leftover brisket!

 I wanted something refreshing, and cooling.
 Something that would cleanse and refresh my palate, yet have enough flavor and umph to stand up to the flavors of the spicy chili with smoky brisket and salty corn chips.

-This refreshing rosé has vibrant strawberry, raspberry, cranberry aromas and flavors.
-It had just a touch of sweetness, helping to offset the heat from the chili.
+Rosé is refreshing with bright red berry aromas and flavors.
+I recommend one with just a touch (smallllll touch) of sweetness, helping to offset the heat from the chili.
 The bold flavors and cooling effect were exactly what I was looking for.
-If you can’t find this exact wine, look for a rosado from Spain, ideally made from Garnacha grapes.
+I tend to go with Rosado from Spain, ideally made from Garnacha grapes.
 You want one with big fruit flavors to stand up to this dish (stay away from the lighter Provençal style rosé for this).

 Or you could just be like hubby and opt for a cold PBR.